thePhenom21/MakeIt/README.md

 # MakeIt
 An app that helps you create anything you want.
-Uses ChatGPT API to return the materials that needed to create the item wanted.
+Uses ChatGPT API to return the materials and steps that are needed to create the item wanted.